cisco-open/ndfc-roles/README.md

 This repo contains Ansible Roles and example playbooks that, together, implement a basic Spine/Leaf VXLAN/EVPN fabric using Cisco's DCNM/NDFC Controller.

-The inventory contains two identical child fabrics with non-overlapping underlay addressing to facilitate interconnection via a multi-site domain (MSD) fabric.
+Two identical child fabrics and a multisite domain (MSD) fabric are defined in the role ``ndfc_common``.
+The two child fabrics use  non-overlapping underlay addressing to facilitate interconnection via a multi-site domain (MSD) fabric, which is also defined in ``ndfc_common``, specifically, in ``ndfc_common/vars/main.yml``

 The main playbooks, which create the two fabrics and the MSD fabric are located in the top-level directory: